HyperBDR/docs/src/userguide/poc/agent-pre-settings.md

 ![agent-pre-settings-15.png](./images/agent-pre-settings-15.png)

-In the output, you can view the OS name.
+From the output, you can view the OS name.

 > **Host Name:** NGINX-WEB
 > **OS Name:** Microsoft Windows Server 2016 Datacenter